Abu Dhabi back to bond markets despite rebound in oil

 "I'm hearing that the issue size is around $2 billion only," said Zeina Rizk, executive fixed income director at Arqaam Capital, adding some of the funds might end up boosting foreign currency reserves.

-Citi, First Abu Dhabi Bank, HSBC, JPMorgan and Standard Chartered are joint lead managers and joint bookrunners for the deal, according to a document from one of the banks, seen by Reuters.
+Citi (C.N), First Abu Dhabi Bank (FAB.AD), HSBC (HSBA.L), JPMorgan (JPM.N) and Standard Chartered (STAN.L) are joint lead managers and joint bookrunners for the deal, according to a document from one of the banks, seen by Reuters.

 "This is more of an updating-the-curve kind of issuance.
 They didn't have a seven-year paper and hence the curve was being interpolated," another fund manager said.